vistadataproject/documents/Background/vista/vista-baseline.md

 ## VISTA Technology Stack

-* VISTA overview, with commentary by the original data architect on the Metadata-driven future of VISTA
+VISTA overview - with commentary by the original data architect on the Metadata-driven future of VISTA
 * https://www.osehra.org/wiki/osehra-system-architecture

-* Interactive map of VISTA components
+Interactive map of VISTA components
 * http://architecture.osehra.org/